phillipclarke29/thermoexpress/README.md

 Jasmine tests can be run from the command line at root using open SpecRunner.html

 ###  Design

-This is based on Makers Academy Thermostat but updated to use an express server and mongdb to persisted the thermostat state.
+This is based on Makers Academy Thermostat but updated to use an express server and mongdb to persist the thermostat state.
 Overkill I know but it should be fun.
-Maybe a bit of angular for good measure.

 I am not planning to have an actually thermostat at the other end but I might take a look at the byzantium system I have at home to see if I can Babb something together.

 ### Usage

-Hopefully to to site and set temp.
+Load site and set temp.